Information Technology – Digital Learning Program

 - Seaford Secondary College has 4 dedicated computer labs that have all the software required for any specialised subjects, particularly Technology and Art.
 All students who select these subjects will have their lessons in the computer rooms to utilise this, and will not require specialised software on their personal device.

-- Students can download, install and activate an Office365 pro plus license through office.com using their LearnLink email address, which includes Microsoft Word, Excel, PowerPoint, OneNote and other educational software.
+- Students can download, install and activate an Office365 license through office.com using their @schools email address, which includes Microsoft Word, Excel, PowerPoint, Teams, OneNote and other educational software.
 See bottom of the page for instructions.

-- All devices will need to ensure they have an operating system (eg Windows) with a web browser, which comes standard with most devices purchased.
+- All devices will need to ensure they have an operating system (eg Windows) with a web browser (Google Chrome recommended), which comes standard with most devices purchased.
 Also an up to date antivirus.